cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

   Userdefined symbollist has a secondary list for CCode symbols The change address window now also supports relative offsets DBVM speed improvements
-  New debugger interface: DBVM-level debugger
+  DBVM has an extra security level, and added dbvm_setKeys to easily change the access codes New debugger interface: DBVM-level debugger
-  Improved performance of "Find what access/writes this address" Dissect code now lets you specify custom ranges Addresslist value sort now sorts values by alphabet if the record is a string type
+  Improved performance of "Find what access/writes this address" Dissect code now lets you specify custom ranges Addresslist value sort now sorts values by alphabet if the record is a string type The dropdown list of multiple entries can now be changed at the same time